James-HoneyBadger/HB_Reversi/docs/README.md

 # Iago_Deluxe Documentation

-Welcome to the comprehensive documentation for Iago_Deluxe, a feature-rich implementation of the classic Reversi (Othello) board game.
+Welcome to the comprehensive documentation for Iago_Deluxe, a feature-rich implementation of the classic Iago (Othello) board game.

 ## 📚 Documentation Index